 The History page allows you to view activity for previous and current discovery jobs.
 You can use the History page to learn more about the items added to the Privileged Access Service.

 Note: Passwords for discovered accounts on domain-joined Windows systems do not need to be manually updated if system and domain policies are configured for local account password reconciliation.
-See Configuring Windows local account password reconciliation, for configuration details.
+See Configuring Windows local account reconciliation, for configuration details.

 Port scanning discovery